marcogarofal/greedy_steiner/README.md

 ```

 #### 4. **Capacity Management**
-- Each power node has a maximum capacity
+- Each mandatory and discretionary node has a maximum capacity
 - If capacity is exceeded, a heavy penalty is applied
 - An efficiency cost is calculated based on capacity utilization